 4. Consider how important a team really is.

 If it’s just for show, rethink why you even need to have a collaborative team.
-There are situations where teams can work loosely and goals are still accomplished, sometimes more effectively than they would be without all the cooks in the kitchen.
-Not everything has to be team-focused, and if a particular initiative doesn’t need to be, don’t try to force collaboration for the sake of it.
+There are situations where teams can work loosely and goals are still accomplished, sometimes more effectively than they would be with all the cooks in the kitchen.
+Not everything has to be team-focused, and if a particular initiative doesn’t need to be, don’t try to force collaboration just for the sake of it.

 5. Get out of the office.

-Companies participate in offsite team-building activities all the time—because they actually work.
+Companies participate in offsite team building activities all the time—because they actually work.
 These kinds of situations allow people to experience colleagues as humans instead of simply co-workers, uncovering life details that aren’t revealed during a normal workday.
 It gives teams a different way to connect and maybe build a little more chemistry and rapport.
 And experiential learning exercises have a way of revealing team dynamics that can then be examined and discussed.

 6. Nail down the detractor.